svub/svenbuschbeck.net-v2/content/blog/2023-02-27-rotki-python.md

 ---
 title: "Rotki from source"
 date: 2023-02-27T13:36:14Z
 description: "FYI, Rotki is a private portfolio tracker and accounting tool.
-Building Rotki from source using their official guide, I run into a few small issues and this is my write-up on how to solve them."
+Building Rotki from source using their official guide, I ran into a few small issues and this is my write-up on how to solve them."
 image: blog-error.jpg
 tags:
   - python